 |Student ID Fee||$5.00||Each Additional||1st ID provided Free|

 Student activity fees must be paid by day and evening students when registering for curriculum classes.
-The collected fees are used by the Student Government Association to help support students programs, athletic events, contests, and other activities.
-Fees are $35.00 per semester.
+The collected fees are used by the Student Government Association to help support student programs, athletic events, contests, and other activities.
+Fees are $35.00 per semester

 Student parking fees are charged to support the College’s parking facilities and campus security.
 The fee is $20.00 per student per semester.

 All curriculum students are required to purchase accident insurance.
 The $2.00 fee is due at the time of registration.
 Coverage is provided while on campus, while traveling to and from campus, and during approved off-campus events.
 Students must submit claims for injury covered under the accident insurance provisions immediately, but in no instance later than 30 days, in order to benefit from coverage.
 All accidents must be reported to the Chief of Security’s Office, Student Services Building, Room 108A, within 24 hours of the date of the accident.
 The premium for accident insurance is subject to change annually.
 For additional information concerning coverage, contact the Business Office at 252-862-1214.

 Students enrolled in certain health science and vocational programs are required to purchase professional liability insurance coverage.
 The cost of the liability insurance is currently $13.00 per year.
 It is the student’s responsibility to ensure that he/she is covered prior to attending these classes.